 - 670-739 – Good, 21% and they can still qualify for any loan

 - 580 – 669 – 17% of people and banks with mortgage overlays will most likely deny the loan

-- 300 – 579 – 16% of people in the U.S. – If your score is over 499 you might still qualify, if less than no bank will lend you money.
+- 300 – 579 – 16% of people in the U.S. – If your score is over 499 you might still qualify, if less than that, no bank will lend you money.

 Minimum Credit Score Requirements for a Mortgage

-Different types of mortgage loans require different requirements.
+Different types of mortgage loans have different requirements.
 For example, to qualify for a conventional loan you need at least a 620 FICO score.
-USDA loan normally requires credit scores of 640 or higher.
+A USDA loan normally requires credit scores of 640 or higher.
 While the VA doesn’t set any specific standards for a qualifying credit score, lenders set their own policies based on their risk tolerance.

 To qualify for an FHA loan, you need FICO at 500 or more.
 If your score is below 580 you will need to go through a manual underwriting process (your loan will be manually underwritten by an underwriter).
 In this case, you will need to provide compensating factors and sometimes write an explanation letter describing your unique situation.
 The highest credit score you need for Jumbo loans, below are exact limits in Maryland for FHA and conventional loans in high-cost areas.

 High-Cost Areas in Maryland and Jumbo Loans

 It’s important to understand conforming and FHA loan limits and how they work when your credit score is less than you would like.
 FHA loans have less strict credit score requirements than conventional loans.
 If the loan amount is higher than conforming limits, it’s a jumbo loan that has the strictest credit score requirements.